StackVista/stackstate-docs/setup/agent/agent-v1.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Agent V1 \(legacy\)

 {% hint style="warning" %}
-**Agent V1 (legacy) will be deprecated in a future release of StackState.**
+**Agent V1 (legacy) will be deprecated in a future release of Rancher Observability.**

 If you are still running Agent V1 (legacy), it's advised that you upgrade to Agent V2 and migrate all checks to run on Agent V2.